 1. Amazing location

 Back Bay is in the heart of central Boston, a beautiful, historic city.
 With 2 subway lines and several bus routes, you can quickly get to any part of town.
 Downtown Boston, Chinatown and charming Beacon Hill are less than 20 minutes away by subway train (“T”).
-It takes even less time to travel to Northeastern University!

 Getting out of the city is just as easy.
 Back Bay has its own Amtrak station, and trains regularly depart for destinations along the East Coast, including New York City.
 For longer distances, Boston’s international airport is only 20 minutes from Back Bay—so convenient!
 With your transport card, you can take an express bus from Copley Square for only $3.